 Depending on your goals, you want to have a 3x or greater LTV as compared to CAC.

-Managing the complexity of non-standard deals means you must plug all the holes that would increase the sales cycle and minimize any chance of mistakes occurring.
+Managing the complexity of non-standard deals means you must plug all the holes to increase the sales cycle and minimize any chance of mistakes.

 One of the most costly mistakes that can be made in a complex deal is having contract errors.

-Including this Contract Error as a metric for your Deal Desk will help you better identify areas in the process in which the complexity is impacting your ability to smoothly close deals.
+Including this Contract Error as a metric for your Deal Desk will help you better identify areas in the process in which the complexity impacts your ability to smoothly close deals.

-As part of that optimization, standardization of proposals is another important piece of the puzzle.
+As part of that optimization, the standardization of proposals is another important piece of the puzzle.